Continuing with the series of articles “Photos that will make you want to visit X”, Ireland is the one destination feeding our wanderlust today.

-Right after arriving to Dublin on an Aer Lingus flight and renting a cheap car, we left the city suburbs with the well-known Wicklow mountains in mind.
+Right after arriving in Dublin on an Aer Lingus flight and renting a cheap car, we left the city suburbs with the well-known Wicklow mountains in mind.
 Enniskerry and Glendalough are two nearby towns worth a visit.

-But it’s actually the stunning natural beauty of the forests in the region what caught our attention immediately.
+But it’s actually the stunning natural beauty of the forests in the region that caught our attention immediately.
 A short trek and a good number of captures later, we continued our trip to our first big city, Cork, where we had dinner and our first pints before heading to our hotel to spend the night.

-*The Kerry Way Bar & Guesthouse.
+Where we slept: The Kerry Way Bar & Guesthouse.
 Glenflesk, Ireland.

 Very tempted to tour the impressive Iveragh Peninsula aka Ring of Kerry, we continued North towards Limerick instead.
-The Cliffs of Moher were awaiting us at sunset!
+The Cliffs of Moher were awaiting us at sunset.

-*Castlegate Hotel.
+Where we slept: Castlegate Hotel.
 Athenry, Galway, Ireland.

-*Hotel Westport.
+Where we slept: Hotel Westport.
 Westport, Mayo.
 Ireland.

-*Homefield Rock Hostel.
+Where we slept: Homefield Rock Hostel.
 Donegal, Ireland

 Londonderry and its city walls were something we could have checked out longer and better if we weren’t dying to go on and visit three gems located so close to each other by the sea.